James O'Donnell Bennett

 James O'Donnell Bennett (1870–1940) was an American journalist and author.
-He was best known for writing for the Chicago Tribune and the Chicago Record-Herald.
+He was best known for writing for the Chicago Tribune and the Chicago Record-Herald, and sometimes used the pseudonym "Eye Witness".

 Biography

-James was born in Jackson, Michigan in 1870, and died in Chicago in 1940.
+James O'Donnell Bennett was born in Jackson, Michigan on May 1, 1870.
+He attended the University of Michigan, but left after two and a half years.

+He died from a coronary thrombosis in Chicago on February 27, 1940, and was buried at Mount Evergreen Cemetery in Jackson.